 Is it dangerous?
 Why?
 Yes!
 Sources may be split, but I’m not.

 Aspartame is a neurotoxin and an excitotoxin, which make it particularly harmful for children, in my opinion, because their brains are so much less protected that adults’ brains.
-It may be linked to birth defects, cancer, brain tumors, and weight gain. (source)
+It may be linked to birth defects, cancer, brain tumors, and weight gain. (source (link removed))

 Aspartame has had the most complaints of any food additive available to the public.
 It’s been linked with MS, lupus, fibromyalgia and other central nervous disorders.
 Possible side effects of aspartame include headaches, migraines, panic attacks, dizziness, irritability, nausea, intestinal discomfort, skin rash, and nervousness.
 Some researchers have linked aspartame with depression and manic episodes.
 It may also contribute to male infertility. (source)

 Many people drink diet sodas (almost always sweetened with aspartame) to lose weight or stay thin – unfortunately, whenever our bodies eat something sweet, our brains expect calories to follow, AND we crave more sweets.
-Artificial sweeteners may damage the body chemistry, leading to weight gain, and they definitely increase cravings for sweets, causing many people to overindulge. (source)
+Artificial sweeteners may damage the body chemistry, leading to weight gain, and they definitely increase cravings for sweets, causing many people to overindulge. (source (link removed))

 One of the things aspartame breaks down into is methanol.
 Yuck.
 It doesn’t actually last very long – somewhere between a week and 300 days, depending on what it’s mixed into.